It can be challenging indeed getting our loved ones to eat their greens – but luckily dogs tend to be a lot less fussy.

 After all, it’s often pretty surprising all round to learn which perfectly healthy meals for us can cause serious harm to our pets.

-The reason to avoid adding any flavours to cabbage, like spices, salt or butter, is that these things can be more difficult for dogs to deal with eating.
+The reason to avoid adding any flavors to cabbage, like spices, salt or butter, is that these things can be more difficult for dogs to deal with eating.